DangTrung1212/historty-quiz/memory-bank/progress.md

 - Some code duplication and complexity due to separate quiz contexts (Refactoring remains deprioritized).
 - **Score Discrepancy in `results.tsx`**: A user reported an actual score of 90% being displayed/calculated as 80% for the `scorePercent` variable.
 Specific section pending clarification.
 - Minor stale comments remain at the end of `client/src/lib/storage.ts` due to tool limitations in deleting them.
+- Some UI components may still use old styling
+- Reward images need to be created and integrated
+- Theme consistency needs verification across all pages

 ## Milestones
 - [x] Project setup and structure established